connorgmeehan/cgm.codes/src/content/blog/face_d_tect/index.md

 #### Concept 1: Harassment Trails

-> You are walking pas a large digital screen.
+> You are walking past a large digital screen.
 As you walk by you realise male figures are appearing beside you.
 When you look at them, harassing rhetoric in speech bubbles appears above their heads.
 At the end of the display is a paypass terminal asking for donations.

 <EmbeddedMultiImage :data="[{ src: '/face-d_tect/concept-art-harassment-trails.jpg', alt: 'Exploring ideas for the narrative of the static visualisation', type: 'halfwidth'}]" />